Shopify vs Squarespace (2017) - A Comparison Review

 - Shopify has a much better approach to SEO.

-- There are more templates available in Shopify (but you will have to pay a premium to use many of them).
+- There are more template variations available in Shopify (but you will have to pay a premium to use many of them).

 Reasons to use Squarespace over Shopify